kanpov/ImprovedFood/README.md

 This project is written in Java 8 using Minecraft's and Fabric's APIs.
 I put a lot of effort into comments and javadocs, so I hope the code is readable.
 Do keep in mind that I only have 1 or 2 hours a day to work on this project, so the progress is kind of slow.
 It's planned to update to Java 11 later, but right now Java 8 is good enough.
+There are also plans to port the mod from Java to Kotlin, but that will only be done after the Java version releases.

 # Tools
 Here's a set of tools I use for this project if someone's interested: